bbauska/Coursera-Bootstrap/readme.md

 I will go in and copy the content from the content rows here and then paste that into the carousel caption block here.

-And I\'ll remove the class that we applied to the H2 from this content.
+And I&apos;ll remove the class that we applied to the H2 from this content.

-Now, we\'ll repeat the same thing for the remaining two by copying the content from the content rows below in here.
+Now, we&apos;ll repeat the same thing for the remaining two by copying the content from the content rows below in here.

-Let me complete that and then we\'ll come back and take a look at how the carousel looks like.
+Let me complete that and then we&apos;ll come back and take a look at how the carousel looks like.

 Here you can see that I have completed the remaining carousel items here by copying the content from the content rows below.

-Let\'s add in a few CSS classes so that the carousel is nicely structured.
+Let&apos;s add in a few CSS classes so that the carousel is nicely structured.

-Going to styles.css file at the bottom here, I\'m going to add in a couple of more classes here.
+Going to styles.css file at the bottom here, I&apos;m going to add in a couple of more classes here.

 For the carousel class, I would add the background as 512DA8, which we have used before the dark colored class.

-And then for the carousel-item class, I\'m going to add in a height as 300 pixel.
+And then for the carousel-item class, I&apos;m going to add in a height as 300 pixel.

-And for the image that is included inside the carousel item, I\'m going to apply a few transformations here.
+And for the image that is included inside the carousel item, I&apos;m going to apply a few transformations here.

 I would say, position absolute.